 What to Consider When Looking at Used Lab Equipment

-When shopping for used lab equipment, you get what you pay for.
+When shopping for used laboratory equipment, you get what you pay for.
 That amazing price on a centrifuge may not be the great deal you think it is.
-Depending on where it was used, if the staff kept up with maintenance, and how old the equipment is, the instrument may be in much worse condition than you initially thought.
+Depending on where it was used, if the staff kept up with maintenance, and how old it is, the piece of equipment may be in much worse condition than you initially thought.

 Previous Servicing and Maintenance